 Over the first half of his scientific career, Garet’s research focused primarily on understanding how chemical pollutants in the environment contribute to disease, mostly in wild animals.
 He was the first scientist to find a link between body burdens of PCBs, a ubiquitous group of chemical pollutants, and immune susceptibilities of bottlenose dolphins to ongoing mass mortality events along the Atlantic Coast.
 Years later, at the University of Wisconsin, Garet identified a natural function of the mammalian receptor for dioxins, another group of ubiquitous chemical pollutants contributing to diseases ranging from human cancers to beak deformities in fish-eating birds.

-Discovering that mice have feelings for other mice, he started questioning whether mice also had feelings about the impoverished environmental conditions inside laboratory cages.
-He found substantial scientific evidence that their squalid environments rendered them physically and mentally feeble, making caged animals often inadequate as models of human health and disease.
+Discovering that mice have capacities to feel with and for other mice, he started questioning whether mice also had perspectives about the impoverished environmental conditions inside laboratory cages.
+He found scientific evidence that the standard cage environment can render lab animals physically and mentally feeble, rendering them not just inadequate models of human health and disease, but potential obstacles to the development of more advanced treatments of human disease, particularly psychiatric illness.
 Nature and Science magazines featured his argument against the unquestioned relevance of caged animal studies.
-After publishing 45 peer-reviewed papers, Garet left animal research, convinced that if he took the implications of his research seriously, he would have to stop doing it.
+After publishing 45 peer-reviewed papers, Garet left animal research, convinced that if he took the implications of his research seriously, he would have to step out of it.